sz-codes/zed-ck/README.md

 ---

 ## ✨ Overview
 Zed is a cutting-edge, AI‑powered code editor that **blends the familiar VSCode interface** with **with any LLM you want**.
-Its sleek landing page showcases core features, transparent pricing tiers, and a striking hero animation where the word “need” is struck out and replaced with “deserve.”
+Its sleek landing page showcases core features and transparent pricing tiers.

 ---